AlexMaraio/LensingMapMaking/docs/InvestigatingMasks.md

 Here, we see that the skew and kurtosis statistics are generally much noisier than the mean or variance, but we see a general trend that the masked values predict a slightly larger value for both.

-We can try and get a better visualisation of the increased variance by producing KDE plots at each *l* for the two sets of values.
+We can try to get a better visualisation of the increased variance by producing KDE plots at each *l* for the two sets of values.

 ![Combined dummy mask](figures/investigating_masks/ensemble_avg/Ridge_plot.png)